 Superheroines love being really spoilt now and again.
 How about breakfast in bed?
 No Mum is going to object to croissants and freshly squeezed orange juice.
 As long as you brush away the crumbs afterwards… You can hand over your Mother’s Day gift in the form of a photo puzzle.
 Either choose a ready-made design from ifolor or make your own, like me, and create a pretty text image using the Word Swag app beforehand.

 2. Mobile phone case

-Does your loved one have an iPhone?
+Does your loved one have a smartphone?
 Then maybe she would like a personally designed mobile phone case.
 I have just used one photo so you can see the picture better and created the text “Best Mum” using the Word Swag app again.
 But there are different design templates that you can choose from with ifolor too.